-The Company has an amended and restated credit agreement ("Credit Agreement") with a group of commercial banks, with JPMorgan Chase Bank, N.A. as the administrative agent bank, allowing for an \$850,000,000 revolving credit facility ("Revolving Credit Facility") and an unsecured term loan ("Term Loan") with a maturity date of March 27, 2024.
-The Credit Agreement provides for a variable interest rate based on the London interbank offered rate ("LIBOR") or a base rate calculated with reference to the agent bank's prime rate, among other factors (the "Alternate Base Rate").
-The interest rate varies with the Company's credit rating and is currently 112.5 basis points over LIBOR or 12.5 basis points over the Alternate Base Rate.
-The Term Loan is due on March 27, 2024 and is prepayable, in whole or in part, without penalty.
-During 2021 and 2020, the Company repaid \$60,000,000 and \$125,000,000, respectively, under the Term Loan prior to the originally scheduled installments.
-The Credit Agreement contains certain financial covenants including an interest coverage ratio and a debt-to-capitalization ratio.
-In addition to financial covenants, he Credit Agreement contains covenants that, subject to exceptions, restrict debt incurrence, mergers and acquisitions, sales of assets, dividends and investments, liquidations and dissolutions, capital leases, transactions with affiliates and changes in lines of business.
-The Credit Agreement specifies certain events of default, upon the occurrence of which the maturity of the outstanding loans may be accelerated, including the failure to pay principal or interest, violation of covenants and default on other indebtedness, among other events.
-Borrowings under the Credit Agreement may be used for general corporate purposes including acquisitions.
-As of December 31, 2021, the Company was in compliance with all Credit Agreement covenants.
-The Revolving Credit Facility includes a \$25,000,000 commitment which may be used for standby letters of credit.
-Outstanding letters of credit under th covenant, a debt-to-capitalization covenant, and covenants relating to liens, asset sales and mergers, among others.
-The 2023 Notes also specify certain events of default, upon the occurrence of which the maturity of the notes may be accelerated, including failure to pay principal and interest, violation of covenants or default on other indebtedness, among others.
+The 2027 Term Loan is repayable in quarterly installments, with no repayments until June 30, 2025, in increasing percentages of the original principal amount of the loan, with the remaining unpaid balance of approximately \$43.8 million payable upon maturity, assuming no prepayment.
+The 2027 Term Loan is prepayable, in whole or in part, without penalty.
+The 2027 Credit Agreement provides for a variable interest rate based on the Secured Overnight Financing Rate ("SOFR") or a base rate calculated with reference to the prime rate quoted by The Wall Street Journal, the Federal Reserve Bank of New York Rate plus 0.5%, or the adjusted SOFR rate for a one month interest period plus 1.0%, among other factors (the "Alternate Base Rate").
+The interest rate varies with the Company's credit rating and is currently 137.5 basis points over SOFR or 37.5 basis points over the Alternate Base Rate.
+The 2027 Credit Agreement contains certain financial covenants including an interest coverage ratio and debt-to-capitalization ratio.
+In addition to financial covenants, the 2027 Credit Agreement contains covenants that, subject to exceptions, restrict debt incurrence, mergers and acquisitions, sales of assets, dividends and investments, liquidations and dissolutions, capital leases, transactions with affiliates, and changes in lines of business.
+The 2027 Credit Agreement specifies certain events of default, upon the occurrence of which the maturity of the outstanding loans may be accelerated, including the failure to pay principal or interest, violation of covenants and default on other indebtedness, among other events.
+Borrowings under the 2027 Credit Agreement may be used for general corporate purposes including acquisitions.
+The 2027 Revolving Credit Facility includes a \$25 million commitment which may be used for standby letters of credit.

-The Company has \$350,000,000 of 3.29% senior unsecured notes due February 27, 2023 (the "2023 Notes").
+The Company has \$350 million of 3.29% senior unsecured notes due February 27, 2023 (the "2023 Notes").
 No principal payments are required until maturity.
-The 2023 Notes contain certain covenants on the part of the Company, including an interest coverage
+The 2023 Notes contain certain covenants on the part of the Company, including an interest coverage covenant, a debt-to-capitalization covenant, and covenants relating to liens, asset sales and mergers, among others.
+The 2023 Notes also specify certain events of default, upon the occurrence of which the maturity of the notes may be accelerated, including failure to pay principal and interest, violation of covenants or default on other indebtedness, among others.

-The Company has \$500,000,000 of 4.2% senior unsecured notes due March 1, 2028 (the "2028 Notes") with U.S. Bank National Association, as trustee.
+The Company has \$500 million of 4.2% senior unsecured notes due March 1, 2028 (the "2028 Notes") with U.S. Bank National Association, as trustee.
 No principal payments are required until maturity.
-Interest payments of \$10,500,000 are due semi-annually on March 1 and September 1 of each year.
+Interest payments of \$10.5 million are due semi-annually on March 1 and September 1 of each year.
 The 2028 Notes are unsecured and rank equally in right of payment with the Company's other unsecured senior indebtedness.
 The 2028 Notes contain certain covenants on the part of the Company, including covenants relating to liens, sale-leasebacks, asset sales and mergers, among others.
 The 2028 Notes also specify certain events of default, upon the occurrence of which the maturity of the notes may be accelerated, including failure to pay principal and interest, violation of covenants or default on other indebtedness, among others.